LongDaHo/Chatbot-with-LLM/README.md

 ![](assets/connect2gke.png)
 + Copy the line `gcloud container clusters get-credentials ...` into your local terminal.

-After run this command, the GKE cluster can be connected from local.
+After run this command, the GKE cluster can be connected from local using [kubectx](https://github.com/ahmetb/kubectx).
 ```bash
 kubectx [YOUR_GKE_CLUSTER_ID]
 ```
 ## 2. Deploy serving service manually
-Using [Helm chart](https://helm.sh/docs/topics/charts/) to deploy application on GKE cluster.
+Using [Helm chart](https://helm.sh/docs/intro/install/) to deploy application on GKE cluster.

 ### How-to Guide